 This pictorial map of East and West Prussia was produced in 1937.
 All of the major towns are pictorially represented on the map, notably with images of signature buildings, while the coat of arms of the towns line the edges of the printwork.
 The body of water on top of map is named Ostsee which… Continue reading Pictorial map of East and West Prussia

-These Trachten, or folk costumes, represent 10 areas of old Germany... these images were used on a series of postage stamps issued early in the 20th century.
+These Trachten, or folk costumes, represent 10 areas of old Germany... these images were used on a series of postage stamps issued early in the 20th century Germany.
 East Prussia...or Ostpreussen...was the easternmost part of northern Germany, founded by Teutonic Knights in the 13th century.
-It was removed from Germany after WWII and is now part… Continue reading Images from the past…10 traditional women’s folk costumes of old Germany
+It was removed from Germany after WWII and is now… Continue reading Ten women’s folk costumes of old Germany

 My parents lived in Königsberg and were married there in 1940.
 The city was the capital of East Prussia in Germany.
 I remember a photo of them in 1937 in a rowboat on this large castle lagoon, the one pictured here.
 And stories of how they had dinner in the somewhat spooky Königsberg Castle’s Blutgericht… Continue reading This photo brings back memories of my parents who lived in Königsberg